Akshay-Achuthan/tin-dog-start-up/README.md

 # tin-dog-start-up
- A dummy start up responsive website using bootstrap
+ A dummy responsive start-up website using bootstrap